bwt-dev/bwt/README.md

 - `max_funded_index` - the maximum derivation index that is known to have history
 - `max_imported_index` - the maximum derivation index imported into bitcoind
 - `done_initial_import` - a boolean indicating whether we're done importing addresses for this wallet

+> Note: the `xpub` field is always encoded as an xpub, even for yzpubs and zpubs.
+This is a [known issue](https://github.com/shesek/bwt/issues/12).

 Example:
 ```